james-clarusway/scenario-examples/CKAD/basic-consepts/step5/step1.md

 There is a deployment named `clarusweb`.
-Update the image of `claruswab` deployment to `clarusway/clarusweb:2.0` image.
+Update the image of `clarusweb` deployment to `clarusway/clarusweb:2.0` image.